inclusive-design/adaptive-palette/README.md

 In the "Deployment details" for the preview, use the following for the "Build command" and "Build output directory" settings:

-- Build command: `npm run build:client`
+- Build command: `npm run build`
-- Build output directory:: `/dist/client`
+- Build output directory:: `/dist`

 ## Utility Scripts